 MSW, University of Chicago: Evidence Based Practice Program, 2010.

-BA in Psychology at Trinity Western University: Human Services Program, 2006.
+BA in Psychology, Trinity Western University: Human Services Program, 2006

-Tressa has worked with adults with co-occurring substance use disorders and severe and persistent mental illness within a community mental health outreach team and on an integrated primary care team serving patients by providing group and individual counseling.
+Tressa has worked with children, adolescents, and their families at an inpatient psychiatry unit, as well as with adults with co-occurring substance use issues and mental illness on a community mental health outreach team, and on an integrated primary care team providing group and individual counseling.

 Individual and group counseling